Get the easy hacks to resolve the QuickBooks error 6000 83

 - Now delete any special characters, symbols, or spaces here.

 - Finally restore your company file.

-Method 5: Edit Windows Hosts file
+Method 4: Edit the Windows Hosts file

 You need administrator access to the server and computers that connect to it, so that you can edit Windows hosts file.

 In case, the company file is stored on a Linux Server and QuickBooks error 6000 83 occurs when you make attempts to open the file then try the below mentioned solutions:

 Step 1: Configure the Linux Database Server Manager